leonxcom/CodeTok/DEVELOPMENT.md

-# NoStudy.ai Development Documentation
+# ViliVili Development Documentation

 ## Project Overview

-NoStudy.ai is a modern web application built with Next.js.
-It uses TypeScript as the development language and integrates multiple UI component libraries to provide a rich user interface experience.
+ViliVili is an innovative AI project and code application sharing platform.
+It is built with Next.js, uses TypeScript as the development language, and integrates multiple UI component libraries to provide a rich user interface experience.

 ## Technology Stack